-In the previous analysis the network cannot achieve full coverage using an RU-DU+CU architecture for the factory automation use case, so it is considered an independent study using a RU+DU+CU architecture, since this architecture has the smallest network distance due to only having a BH connection and a lower node processing delay since there are only two nodes.
-In this case, the RU nodes are directly connected to the MEC nodes.
-It is important to notice that in the RU+DU+CU architecture there are 374 CU nodes that correspond to the RU nodes, and for all the other architectures there are the normal 42 CU nodes on this scenario.
+In the previous analysis, the network cannot achieve full coverage using an RU-DU+CU architecture for the factory automation use case, so one considers an independent study using a RU+DU+CU architecture, since this architecture has the smallest network distance due to only having a BH connection and a lower node processing delay due to the existence of only two nodes.
+In this case, Table 4.6, the RU nodes are directly connected to the MEC ones.
+It is important to notice that in the RU+DU+CU architecture there are 374 CU nodes that correspond to RU ones, and for all the other architectures there are the normal 42 CU nodes in this scenario.